nomilous/seshat/.metadata/.metadata/README.md

-                         not obliged to swear allegiance to any master, wherever the storm drags me, I turn in as a guest.
+                         Not obliged to swear allegiance to any master, wherever the storm drags me, I turn as guest.